-Sofia Razaq - Medicine & Healthcare, Nursing and Midwifery in Morocco
+Sofia Razaq - Medical School Electives, Nursing Elective in Morocco

 My best journey to Morocco for my pediatric nursing elective placement.

 As part of my pediatric nursing elective placement, I went to Morocco.
 Not only did I do my nursing elective placement but did some traveling around Morocco with other volunteers which was so fascinating.

 Finally the day arrived when I was heading off to Morocco for 1 month from the United Kingdom in November 2009.
 I was so excited but at the same time very nervous as I was traveling into a different country all by myself which I had never done on my own before.